MP Estate Planning UK

 Relevant property versus excluded property

-Excluded property can include certain overseas property and specific government securities.
-It may be outside inheritance tax as a matter of law, but it can still affect the rate used for some charges.
-If property is overseas, domicile and residence rules can change the outcome, so take advice before relying on exclusion.
+Excluded property includes certain overseas assets held on trust where the settlor was domiciled outside the UK when the trust was created, and specific government securities.
+Excluded property sits outside IHT as a matter of law, but it can still affect the effective rate used to calculate charges on the relevant property within the same trust.
+Domicile and residence rules are complex — take specialist advice before relying on any exclusion.

 The nil-rate band and the seven-year look-back